MTDOJRP/docs/docs/introduction/rules.md

 :::

 :::note Law Enforcement (LEO)
-- As an LEO when you witness a crime you must act towards it rather than ignoring it.
+- As a LEO, when you witness a crime you must act towards it rather than ignoring it.
-- As an LEO you may not shoot fellow LEO officers.
+- As a LEO, you may not shoot fellow LEO officers.
 :::

 :::note Speed Limits & Vehicles